onmagnoliasquare/website/README.md

 # On Magnolia Square

-Monorepo for the On Magnolia Square website.
+On Magnolia Square website monorepo for frontend and backend.

-## 🚧 Website Under Construction 🚧
+> [!IMPORTANT]

-Our current website exists at a Wordpress host on GoDaddy.
-We are in the process of moving to Sanity.io for the Content Management System (CMS), and SvelteKit for the frontend.
+> Complications required a release of a rolling development version of our site.
+Some function, styling, and content may be absent or unfinished, but core functionality is present.
+Read at your leisure.

 ## Setup

 Please first have **yarn** installed on your computer first before starting development.
+Here is the [yarn documentation for installing it](https://yarnpkg.com/corepack#installation).

-### MacOS
+### MacOS - `brew` specific

 If you're using MacOS the brew package `corepack` is needed.
 Corepack ships with Node, but zsh does not find this linkage in the shell.
 Therefore, since we are using brew, corepack can be installed with: